geothomaslee/RF_Scripts/README.md

 I wrote most of these scripts as an undergraduate while working on a receiver function project at Laguna Maule volcano in Chile.
 As such, many of the default/example values may reflect that.
 The efficiency and quality of the code also probably reflect that I wrote these as an undergraduate just learning how to code.
 That said, these do work for their very specific purpose.

-Pre-Processing, Processing, and Post-Processing also use SAC to process traces and turn them into receiver functions with Iterdecon, and are done entirely using Bash scripts.
+Processing helps make the traces ready for input into Iterdecon.
+ReceiverFunctions contains scripts for feeding the data into Iterdecon.
+Post-processing helps organize the data to make it easier to work with, including stacking by station.
+All of these are done in Bash.

 Visualizing contains Python scripts that can help plot receiver functions in various ways to help visualize the data.